Undertook preclinical medical training with social psychology option at

 I am or have been involved in studying the

-genetics of a number of disorders, especially those with complex
+genetics of a number of disorders.
+These include:

 I am also interested in developing improved methods for the genetic analysis of